keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - the Reef Spreader gets rammed
 - Olivia drops down and starts aura farming
 - Makara starts freaking out, gets calmed down by Dilys
+- Damian uses his blood magic shit to give her a little adrenaline boost and some bloodthirst
 - promptly points her sword at somebody and uses ancient magic to explode his brain
 - the pirates get some reinforcements
 - Olivia and Damian are shredding mfs
 - we get some reinforcements
+- Makara jumps down onto the pirate ship, and kills 3 more people
 -